 Instructional routines are not explicitly included in the materials.
 However, it is important to note that most of the lessons follow the "I do-We do-You do" routine which the National Council of Teachers of Mathematics (NCTM) notes, "focuses on doing processes and procedures with little understanding of how and why they work or the appropriate use of different processes and procedures and how they can be applied in varied mathematical situations.
 In addition, lessons that follow this routine tend to "focus on mimicry and memorization."
 In addition, the problem-solving process outlined in the Front Matter is only used a few times throughout the materials.
 The materials do not provide instructional routines designed to provide greater access to a problem.
 The Explore Activity typically models a rudimentary breakdown of a specific strategy used for the concept or skill.
 This suggests a focus for students to align with few solution strategies with no suggestions for setting up a task in ways that encourage divergent solution strategies from students.
 Mathematics as an act of creativity and experimentation does not exist.
-For example, in Lesson 12.2, algebra tiles are used to solve one-step addition and subtraction equations where guidance is provided on the use of the tiles earlier in the unit.
+For example, in Lesson 8.2, algebra tiles are used to solve twostep equations with no guidance on how to use them.
 No alternative strategies are provided in the materials.
-After the one Explore Activity, inverse operations are used, and no connection is made to the algebra tiles or the multiple solution paths that could be used when solving one-step equations.
+After the one example problem, inverse operations are used, and no connection is made to the algebra tiles or the multiple solution paths that could be used when solving twostep equations.